Heavybullets8/HeavySetup/docs/scripts/heavyscript/utilities.md

 ## Updating Applications

-This is something I am very proud of, it allows you to create a `bash heavy_script.sh` update with interactive options
+Allows you to create a `bash heavy_script.sh` update with interactive options

 <br >